AdamUlster24/MLB-The-Show-Card-Creator/README.md

 **Please enter player overall:**</br>Enter player overall</br></br>
 **Please enter player year:**</br>Enter player year</br></br>
 **Select position:**</br>Select the position of the awards card</br></br>
 **Upload Image:**</br>Upload the image of the player without the background.
+You can use something like remove.bg to do that.
 Make sure to leave space between the player and the player's name for the reflection</br></br>
 **Please enter player size:**</br>Enter the size of the player.
 (The default is 0.
 Use negative numbers to make the player smaller)</br></br>
 **Please enter top/bottom value:**</br>Enter the distance from the top of the card to the player.
 (The default is 0.
 Use negative numbers to move the player futher upwards)</br></br>
 **Please enter left/right value:**</br>Enter the distance from the left side of the card to the player.
 (The default is 0.
 Use negative numbers to move the player further to the left)</br></br>